stevenrakhmanchik/Plywood/README.md

 The end product will be written completely in C or will be a Cython compiled version of the Python source code of the language.

-## Join In!

-I am currently looking for people to collaborate with on:

-- Creating syntax highlighting and grammar rules via Tree-sitter for code editors to recognize Plywood <bold>(High Priority)</bold>
-- Writing documentation and wiki
-- Implementing more syntax features
-- Developing libraries and a package system
-- Literally anything else you want to suggest :)
-- Need someone to help design a logo for the programming language so that we can be more "official" (blender, photoshop, or another tool?)

-Contact info is in github bio.

 ## To Do:

 - [X] Implement Numeric Arithmetic